 Columbine Member Publications

-Columbine members often produced publications that deserve note and are generally available through the bookstore or from the individuals themselves.
-Those currently available:
+Columbine members often produce publications that deserve note and are generally available through the bookstore or from the individuals themselves.
+These are a few of those titles:

 - We Just Did; The World War II Letters & Diary of John & Katherine Backus: Written & published by CJ Backus.
 A glimpse into the life of a soldier (8th Air Force, 100th Bomb Group), his wife, their family and friends and what their daily lives were like during those tumultuous times of 1943-45.
 2007.
 Paperback.